 With cost savings and resource conservation at the top of everyone's mind, businesses are analyzing internal processes like never before.
-In the case of this multinational manufacturer and distributor of cookware, the process for receiving, logging and routing employment applications had become paper and time intensive-especially in an economy with hundreds of applicants for each job.
+In the case of this multinational manufacturer and distributor of cookware, the process for receiving, logging and routing employment applications had become overwhelmingly paper- and time-intensive-especially in an economy that swelled the number of applicants for each job into the hundreds.